NillionNetwork/blindfold-ts/README.md

 | multiple nodes | sum       | additive secret sharing (no threshold; prime modulus 2^32 + 15)   | 32-bit signed integer                             |
 | multiple nodes | sum       | Shamir's secret sharing (with threshold; prime modulus 2^32 + 15) | 32-bit signed integer                             |

+The library supports two categories of keys:

+1. `SecretKey`: Keys in this category support operations within a single node or across multiple nodes.
+These contain cryptographic material for encryption, decryption, and other operations.
+Notably, a `SecretKey` instance includes blinding masks that a client need not share with the cluster.
+By using `SecretKey` instances a client can retain exclusive access to its data *even if all servers in a cluster collude*.

+2. `ClusterKey`: Keys in this category represent cluster configurations but do not contain cryptographic material.
+These can be used only when working with multiple-node clusters.
+Unlike `SecretKey` instances, `ClusterKey` instances do not incorporate blinding masks.
+This means each node in a cluster has access to a raw secret share of the encrypted data and, therefore, the data is only protected if the nodes in the cluster do not collude.

+Threshold secret sharing is supported when encrypting in a summation-compatible way for multiple-node clusters.
+A threshold specifies the minimum number of nodes required to reconstruct the original data.
+Shamir's secret sharing is employed when encrypting with a threshold value, ensuring that encrypted data can only be decrypted if the required number of shares is available.

 ## Package Installation and Usage

 The package can be installed using [pnpm](https://pnpm.io/):